How to Brine a Turkey

 table showing how long to roast a turkey at 425 F

-This was a big surprise to me since so many chefs recommend a dry brine.
-But here's the thing - a dry brine yields a more chef-y turkey.
-Dry brining was very effective in seasoning the meat all the way through, but it also changed the color of the meat (the dark meat had a pink hue after being properly cooked) and gave it a texture and flavor that was earthy and tasted like it had been cured.
+This was a big surprise to me because so many chefs recommend a dry brine.
+But here’s the thing – a dry brine yields a more chef-y turkey.
+Dry brining is effective in seasoning the meat all the way through, but it also changes the color of the meat (the dark meat had a pink hue after being properly cooked) and gave it a texture and flavor that was earthy and tasted like it had been cured.
 It reminded me of the texture and earthy flavor of duck confit.
-It was very delicious, but just didn't taste as classic as the other options.
+It was very delicious, but just didn’t taste as classic as the other options.

-While we liked all three turkeys, the salt water brine and unbrined turkeys had a more classic turkey flavor that reminded us of the turkeys we had growing up.
-If you want something classic, stick with these methods.
+While our taste testers liked all three turkeys, the salt water brine and un-brined turkeys had a more classic turkey flavor that reminded them of the turkeys they had growing up.
+If you want something classic, stick with un-brined or salt water brined.
 If you want something that feels more chef-y, go for the dry brine.

 The photos below show a salt-water brined turkey (top) and dry-brined turkey (bottom).